 Finnish battery minerals

-Finland is the biggest nickel producer in the EU.
-It is the only EU country with its own cobalt production and known resources exceeding 445,000 tonnes.
-Both lithium and graphite production is planned to start in the 2020s.
+Finland is the largest producer of nickel in the EU.
+It is also the only EU country with its own cobalt production and known resources exceeding 445,000 tonnes.
+Production of lithium and graphite is also expected to commence in Finland in the 2020s.

 bioleaching for energy efficiency

 Our sudsidiary Terrafame Oy, a leading Finnish multi-metal company, has specialised in bioleaching.
 The company utilises microbes to extract metals from ore and its bioleaching technology is proven to be an energy-efficient way of producing nickel, for example.

 On the whole, the greenhouse gas emissions of the nickel production process are around 40%, sulphur dioxide emissions 2% and energy consumption 20% lower than average.
 The company is currently conducting a new LCA study on its nickel production based on the latest output data.